open-xchange/appsuite-middleware/documentation/components/mail_authenticity/mail_authenticity.md

 Wouldn't it be great to instantly know the origin of the sender?
 To have a mechanism that allows the user to trust the sender and verify that it is indeed the real person?

 In the old ages they used signatures to sign their messages and sealing wax with an imprint of their sigil to seal the envelope.
-This way the inteded receiver of the message could verify that they were indeed communicating with the real person and that their message was not intercepted and altered in any way.
+This way the intended receiver of the message could verify that they were indeed communicating with the real person and that their message was not intercepted and altered in any way.

 A similar method is being used in the digital age and is called *Email Authentication*.
 Though the naming might be a bit misleading and can be easily confused with user authentication, in reality it actually authenticates with a series of different authentication mechanisms that the message is not forged or altered and is indeed originating from the source it claims to be coming from.
 To avoid any confusion, we slightly altered the naming to *Email Authenticity*.
 During the rest of the article the *Email Authentication* will be used to refer to the technical standards that make the verification possible, while the term *Email Authenticity* will be used to refer our implementation and implementation details.